 The ‘BIOTOPES’ where we play the game and develop in co-creation:

-– Buffer Fringe Festival, Cyprus in the buffer zone – about decolonizing the past, present and future – with artists from different disciplines
+– Buffer Fringe Performance Art Festival, Cyprus (CY) in the buffer zone at the House for Cooperation about decolonizing the past, present and future

 Project website: https://www.rehearsingtherevolution.org #rehearsingtherevolution